aaron-c-jones/tahamonfared.github.io/_posts/2016-12-29-Classification.md

 detach(package:ggbiplot)
 ```

-ggbiplot is a good package to visualize the data, aside from it's use in dimension reduction by using principal components.
-It shows data points on plane made by two most important principal components.
-We can clearly distinct between these two groups by just looking at the plot.
+Ggbiplot is a package to visualize the data, aside from its use in dimension reduction by using principal components.
+It shows data points on a plane made by two most important principal components.
+We can distinct between these two groups by just looking at the plot.
 But how would we find it by math!

-If you have any problems in installing ggbiplot, you should use the _devtools_ package to install it from it's github repository.
+If you have any problems in installing ggbiplot, you should use the _devtools_ package to install it from it's GitHub repository.

 ``` r
 install.packages("devtools")